 Sticks axis range

-Starting with reWASD 2.2 you can tune the angle where your mappings reproduce on stick when you use PS4 controller on PC.
+Starting with reWASD 2.2 you can tune the way how exactly stick mappings reproduce when you use PS4 controller on PC.
 Let me explain.
 You set a basic WASD to stick, and this option permits to tune the area where W+A, A+S, S+D and D+W reproduce:

 Thus, you set the range where W, A, S and D reproduce exclusively.
 If you need to maximize the accuracy, this will work as well, just maximize the Vertical and Horizontal axis range to avoid the diagonal movements.
 As a result, there will be less transitional movements, which makes the great setup for PS4 controller on PC in games where precision is necessary (for example, platformer or fighting games).